stevenjlho/leetcode/solutions/112. Path Sum/README.md

 ## Approach

 1. If `root` is `null`, return `false` because an empty tree cannot have the required path sum.
-2. Check if the value of a leaf node(both children are `null`) matches the remaining target sum.
-If so, we've found the required path.
+2. Check if the value of a leaf node(both children are `null`) matches the remaining target sum, correctly identifying if the path sum is achieved at this leaf node.
-3. For non-leaf nodes, recursively check both left and right subtrees, updating the `targetSum` by subtracting `root.val`.
+3. For non-leaf nodes, recursively check both left and right subtrees with the updated target sum.
 4. Return `true` if either the left or right subtree contains a valid path sum.
 Otherwise, return `false`.